PaulinaBodio/Business_Card/README.md

 # Portfolio
 ## First Project on CodersCamp

-Hello!
+Hi there!

-This is my first project as a newbie on FrontEnd.
+This is my first simple project created during the CodersCamp programming course.

-Hope you'll like it!
+## Technologies
+- HTML
+- CSS